 Take a guided cave or canoe tour (offered year round) in Cascade Cave and X-Cave.
 You’ll discover 20 twisting caverns, and a 30-foot underground waterfall, luminous stone fans, and draped mounds of stalactites and stalagmites during the subterranean adventure, in caves created by nature over millions of years.

-Take advantage that this is one of 17 resort parks in the state that include a lodge with accommodations, and book an overnight stay at Lure Lodge.
-This fieldstone lodge features 28 rooms with either a patio or private balcony overlooking the surrounding woodlands, and 11 two-bedroom cottages.
-(Insider tip: book one of the nine that have wood-burning fireplaces!).
+Take advantage that this is one of 17 resort parks in the state that include a lodge with accommodations, and book an overnight stay at Lewis Caveland Lodge.
+This fieldstone lodge features 28 rooms with either a patio or private balcony overlooking the surrounding woodlands, and 12 two-bedroom cottages.
+(Insider tip: book one with a wood-burning fireplace!).

 For dinner, replenish with hearty buffalo meatloaf or bison brisket at Tierney’s Cavern Restaurant.
 Music lovers may want to check out the birthplace of country music icon Tom T. Hall, in the “Kentucky Trail Town” of Olive Hill for small-town Americana charm and old-fashioned bluegrass jam sessions on the Depot Trailhead, whether scheduled or just around the community fire pit.